Yuhong123456/DSUA-301-Project-Moodify/README.md

 On FER+, the accuracy of the CNN model raises around 10% with 30 epochs, the VGG-16 model raises around 5% with only 20 epochs.
-The imbalance of accuracy among classes still exists as we are using the same image set, but the accuracy for all classes has been improved and the gap between major class and minor class is shortened with the multi-labeled annotation.
+The imbalance of accuracy among classes still exist as we are using the same image set, but the accuracy for all classes has been improved and the gap between major class and minor class is shortened with the multi-labeled annotation.
-Our results demonstrate that, with identical data augmentation, models trained on the FER+ dataset achieve significantly better performance.
+Our results demonstrate that, with identical data augmentation, models trained on the FER+ dataset achieves significantly better performance.
 This finding highlights the potential of our models when applied to more advanced and higher-quality datasets like FER+.
  ### 2.Music Recommendation
-We initially implemented a CNN model for the music-emotion learning task and later enhanced it to an RNN with attention mechanism.
+We initially implemented a CNN model for the music-emotion learning task and later enhanced it to an RNN with an attention mechanism.
 This improvement yielded promising performance, significantly boosting the model's ability to detect smaller categories such as angry, fear, and surprise.
  ####  CNN Classification Report with 30 epochs
 <img width="400" alt="MUSIC_CNN_model_classification_report" src="https://github.com/user-attachments/assets/c976b5b7-131b-405b-b3d0-3020852c0ff8" />
 <br>
 <img width="400" alt="MUSIC_CNN_model_confusion_matrix" src="https://github.com/user-attachments/assets/1fbb904c-d625-4ba6-b569-0b7fba533f04" />

-For music model, with 30 epochs the CNN achieved 87% accuracy and but is a noticeable gap between training and validation accuracy, indicating that the CNN model tends to overfit after the initial epochs.The CNN may rely heavily on training patterns rather than generalizing well to unseen data.
+For the music model, with 30 epochs, the CNN achieved 87% accuracy.
+However, there is a noticeable gap between training and validation accuracy, indicating that the CNN model tends to overfit after the initial epochs.
+The CNN may rely heavily on training patterns rather than generalizing well to unseen data.

- ####  RNN+attnetion Classification Report with 40 epochs
+ ####  RNN+Attention Classification Report with 40 epochs

 <img width="400" alt="MUSIC_RNN_ATTENTION_classification_report" src="https://github.com/user-attachments/assets/65b923ba-069e-4658-ab87-4144f6a0fddb" />